jwbuurlage/category-theory-programmers/doc/09_f_algebras.md

 When does a least fixed point exist?
 Lambek's theorem implies that e.g. the $\mathcal{P}$ power-set endofunctor does not have an initial algebra because $\mathcal{P}(X)$ is never isomorphic to $X$ (Cantor's theorem).

-Before we can state a sufficient condition for the existence of initial algebras, we first have to introduce the caterogical notion of limits.
+Before we can state a sufficient condition for the existence of initial algebras, we first have to introduce the categorical notion of limits.

 ## Limits